SarthakB11/medical-faq-chatbot/README.md

 # RAG-based Medical FAQ Chatbot

 This project is a Retrieval-Augmented Generation (RAG) chatbot designed to answer medical questions using a knowledge base of medical FAQs.
-It leverages a vector database and OpenAI's language models to provide accurate and natural-sounding answers.
+It leverages a vector database and Google's Gemini language models to provide accurate and natural-sounding answers.

 ## Features